-One of the big lessons we have learned in our 7 years of working with over 300 clients and 5 million low energy wireless devices is that Commercial IoT is different.
-Different than what?
-Well it’s different than Consumer IoT and it’s different than Industrial IoT.
+One of the big lessons we have learned in 7 years of working with 300+ clients and 5 million low-power wireless devices is that Commercial IoT is different.
+Commercial (or Enterprise) IoT is different than both Consumer IoT and Industrial IoT.

-When we talk about Consumer IoT in this case we’re talking about wearables, smart homes, and personal monitoring devices.
-That’s where a lot of Bluetooth and 802.15.4 wireless protocols got their start.
-One of the advantages in this case, especially when it comes to Bluetooth applications in Consumer, is that everybody has a smart phone.
-So, you can rely on the smart phone as a ubiquitous, secure, application-ready platform that is always connected to the Internet and that’s a big head start when you’re looking at building and deploying wireless applications in IoT use cases.
+When we talk about Consumer IoT in this case we mean wearables and smart home and personal monitoring devices.
+That’s where a lot of Bluetooth LE and 802.15.4 wireless protocol products got their start.
+One of the advantages in this case, especially when it comes to Bluetooth applications in Consumer, is that everybody today has a smart phone.
+So, you can rely on the smart phone as a ubiquitous, secure, application-ready gateway/platform that is always connected to the Internet.
+That’s a big head start when you’re looking at building and deploying IoT use case applications.
 And, it’s not necessarily one you have in Commercial IoT.

-On the other side of the spectrum Commercial IoT is also different – on the opposite end of the spectrum – than Industrial IoT (IIoT).
-When discussing Industrial IoT we tend to think of large scale factories or manufacturing or automotive plants.
+Commercial IoT is also different – on the opposite end of the spectrum – than Industrial IoT (IIoT).
+When discussing Industrial IoT we tend to think of large-scale factories or manufacturing or automotive plants.
 We might also think of monitoring utilities and expensive assets.
-A lot of times these are wired sensor connections with expensive hardware and server class gateway devices.
+A lot of times these are wired sensor connections with expensive hardware and server-class, compute-heavy gateway devices.
 The economies of scale are different.
 The economics are different.
 The technologies are different.

-And so, we have in the middle what we call Commercial IoT, which behaves in a little bit of a different way and includes different types of use cases.
-Specifically, when we talk about Commercial IoT some of the key use cases that we see, and that Rigado technologies are deployed to support, are things like Smart Buildings, Smart Workplaces, Connected Lighting, Asset Tracking, Sensing & Monitoring of all types, and Location Services, like being able to provide contextual experiences to guests in places like hotels and restaurants.
+We have in the middle, then, what we call the Commercial or Enterprise IoT market, which behaves in a unique way and includes different types of use cases.
+Specifically, when we talk about Commercial IoT some of the key use cases that we see are Intelligent Asset Tracking, Smart Office and Buildings, Connected Lighting, Sensing & Monitoring of all types, and Location Services (like being able to provide contextual experiences to guests in places like hotels and restaurants).